 I put some little concertina books up for sale on Etsy earlier this week.
-There’s a link to my tutorial for it in the left sidebar.
+There’s a link to my tutorial for it under blog>notable posts in the top menu.
 I made these a while ago with some of my painted and stamped papers – inside it is a sort of origami technique.

 Sometime I’m going to write a ‘how to’ for buying on Etsy – it’s quite easy once you’ve done it once or twice (and addictive, alas!) – if you are in the UK, just remember that the pound is worth about 2 dollars, so just halve the prices to find the prices in pounds.
 And you don’t have to have an account with Paypal to pay with them – you can just use a credit card and pay through them.